 Informational technology (IT) is an effective tool for enhancing the study of literature.
-The Internet, for instance, is a powerful resource that can be exploited for this purpose - for example, for searching for information for a project, accessing online literature resources, and visiting interactive websites and virtual classrooms for pleasurable self-access learning.
-Teachers may also consider using multi-media resources and IT tools such as e-books and educational CD-ROMs to enhance learners' motivation and extend their learning experience.
+The Internet, for instance, is a powerful resource that can be exploited for searching for information for a project, accessing online literature resources, and visiting interactive websites and virtual classrooms for pleasurable self-directed learning.
+Teachers may also consider using multi-media resources and IT tools such as e-books and apps to enhance students' motivation and extend their learning experience.
 However, given their range in terms of quality and accessibility, care should be exercised in the choice of these materials.
 Good multi-media and IT resources should:

-- involve good models of English use; - be designed in a user-friendly way, with graphics, sound and animation designed to increase learners' motivation and support learning; and - promote interactive learning by encouraging learner contributions, allowing learners to work at their own pace and providing feedback to them.
+- involve good models of English use; - be designed in a user-friendly way, with graphics, sound and animation designed to increase students' motivation and support learning; and - promote interactive learning by encouraging learner contributions, allowing students to work at their own pace and providing feedback to them.